nathmo/FactorioContainerSystemPrint/README.md

 - automatic load balancing.
 Train will only go to station that are full/empty (more under the train blueprint)
 - each container has its own line of defense.
 - train with one loco and two wagon
+- limited requirement in hardware (mostly no high tier part, green, red blue science are enough)

 # Disclamer and acknoledgements
 part of thoses design are a patch work of otherdesign who are not by me. saddly thoses blueprint have been in my game for so long i cant even remeber where i took them but hey if you recognise part of your work, add yourself here.